-The Simple Dual Channel Profibus DP (Mk2) Option Card version has two redundant communications channels.
+The Simple Dual Channel Profibus DP Option Card version has two redundant communications channels.
 Like the RedCom version, this card supports two types of redundant operation.

-- □ SR System Redundancy (One common slave address) □ FR Flying Redundancy (Two slave addresses offset by 64) - FR Flying Redundancy (Two slave addresses offset by 64)
+- SR System Redundancy (One common slave address) - FR Flying Redundancy (Two slave addresses offset by 64)